Analysts Offer Insights on Conglomerates Companies: LANXESS (OtherLNXSF) and Siemens Gamesa Renewable Energy, S.A. (OtherGCTAF)

 LANXESS (LNXSF)

-Goldman Sachs analyst Georgina Iwamoto maintained a Hold rating on LANXESS today and set a price target of EUR44.50.
+Deutsche Bank analyst Robin Draeger maintained a Buy rating on LANXESS today and set a price target of EUR60.00.
 The company’s shares closed last Monday at $47.30.

-Currently, the analyst consensus on LANXESS is a Moderate Buy with an average price target of $52.00, a 9.9% upside from current levels.
-In a report issued on April 27, Kepler Capital also upgraded the stock to Hold with a EUR37.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for LANXESS with a $52.02 average price target, a 5.0% upside from current levels.
+In a report issued on April 29, Warburg Research also maintained a Buy rating on the stock with a EUR64.00 price target.

 See today’s analyst top recommended stocks >>